dev-xo/remix-auth-otp/README.md

 ## Live Demo

-The template demo has been built to be really simple to use, being able to display all its provided features.
+We've created a simple template demo that displays the authentication workflow.
 Feel free to check and test it at [Remix Auth OTP Stack](https://otp-stack.fly.dev)

 ![Remix Auth OTP Stack](https://raw.githubusercontent.com/dev-xo/dev-xo/main/remix-auth-otp/assets/images/Thumbnail.png)

 ## Getting Started

-This Strategy uses a Passwordless authentication flow based on Email-Code validation.<br />
+This Strategy uses a password-less authentication flow based on Email-Code validation.<br />

 The user will receive an email with a code that will be used to authenticate itself.
 The code has just a single use and it's valid for a short period of time, which makes it very secure.<br />